LathaSaradha/Grocery_on_Wheels/ReadMe.md

 1. Install appropriate MySQLDBMS for your opertaing system using 'https://dev.mysql.com/downloads/' and select 'MySQL community Server' edition.
 2. Select the operating system and click the image and select the larger size file.

-Open the downloaded file and start installation the
+Open the downloaded file and start installation.

 3. Read and accept the license agreement

 4. From the "Choosing a Setup Type" select the "Developer Default"

 5. On the following Installation menu click "Execute" for installation.
 6. On the Group Replication menu, select "Standalone MySQL Server/Classic MySQL Replication" and On the Type and Networking,
 7. keep the default value for config type to "Development Computer" and the Port address to be "3306" then click Next.